Leaking Car Fluid?

 To prevent any excess problems, always be sure to use the proper specified fluid as mentioned in the owner’s manual.
 If you fail to do so, the risk of more future leaks can escalate.

-Green fluid leaking from a car is most likely an antifreeze leak (radiator coolant).
+Have your cooling system checked by a repair shop if you notice a leak or low fluid.
 Antifreeze generally leaks from a vehicle’s radiator, water pump, hoses, hose clamps, or fittings that have worn out over time.
 If the right antifreeze isn’t used as mentioned before, leaks are prone to happen.

 Blue Fluid Leaking from Car

-Blue fluid leaking from a car is windshield washer fluid.
-As time goes on, and ware and tare instill.
-The tubing (hoses) the transports the fluid to the system, can deteriorate.
+Blue fluid leaking from a car is washer fluid.
+As time goes on, and ware and tare instill on the windshield wiper system.
+The tubing (hoses) that transports the fluid to the wiper system will deteriorate.
 As these hoses age, they are more prone to leak the blue fluid you are seeing on the ground.
+We recommend having your windshield wiper components evaluated.

 Clear Fluid Leaking from Car

 Clear fluid leaking from a car is just water!
-Typically, clear fluid is the condensation build up on the vehicle’s air conditioning system.
-This type of leaking is normal and should not be of any concern.
+A car leaking water is from the condensation build up on the vehicle’s air conditioning system.
+This type of leaking is normal and should not be of any concern. cars don’t use straight water in the cooling system.
+What color is freon?
+Freon is usually a green If your car has air conditioning, you often see water dripping under the car on hot days.

 - The car’s engine